den-cloud/Leaderboard/README.md

 # Leaderboard

 The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## Project Design: